harshid-hadiya/KATA_SWEETS_Harshid_Hadiya_LDCE_Ahemdabad_IT/README.md

+## There is video present of the working model kata_web.mp4

 # Sweet Shop Management System

 A simple backend API to manage sweets in a shop.
 Built with Node.js, Express, Mongoose, and tested using Jest.